Australia

 • Templates of the Export Readiness Tool, Plan to Market and other documents are available on the AusTrade website.

-• The business and AusTrade enter into grant agreement that sets out the terms of the agreement and the funding amount.
+3. The business and AusTrade enter into a grant agreement that sets out the terms of the agreement and the funding amount.

 • Grant amounts are still subject to the pool of funds available to AusTrade, but the funding agreement should provide applicants with certainty of the grant amount they will receive.

-Along with the introduction of a tiered grant system and a new application process, other changes were made to the EMDG scheme including:
+The major changes to the EMDG were the introduction of a tiered grant system and a new application process.
+However, there are other changes made to the scheme that businesses should be aware of:

 • The $15,000 minimum spend requirement has been removed.

-• The maximum turnover requirement to determine eligibility has been reduced from $50 million to $20 million and is assessed on standalone entity turnover, not group turnover.
+• The maximum turnover requirement has been reduced from $50 million to $20 million and is assessed on standalone entity turnover, not group turnover.

 • The expenditure caps on the different types of promotional expenditure have been removed, with just the one overall cap on the grant amount for each tier.